MichaelBuss/Gifoogle/README.md

 Made with ❤️ and ReactJS

 ## How to run?
-- Fisrt run npm install
+- npm install (if first time)
-- Then run npm start
+- npm start